-The number of hours people spent consuming e-learning content has more than tripled during lockdown, according to a recent report.
+The number of hours people spent consuming digital learning content has more than tripled during lockdown, according to a recent report.
 The appetite to learn new skills is clear.

-Make it easy for your staff to access the e-learning courses they crave by adding direct links to them on your intranet homepage.
+Make it easy for your staff to access the digital workplace learning courses they crave by adding direct links to them on your intranet homepage.
 It’s a simple quick-win that saves staff time searching for training courses, so they can focus those precious minutes on learning instead.

 Add quick links to your e-learning courses to make it easier for your staff to access them